llamaxyz/llama/docs/action-creation.md

 To add and remove Permission IDs, we use the `setRolePermission` function on the `LlamaPolicy` contract.

-To authorize and unauthorize strategies, we use the `authorizeStrategy` function on the `LlamaCore` contract by passing a `bool` to determine if the strategy should be authorized or unauthorized
+To authorize and unauthorize strategies, we use the `authorizeStrategy` function on the `LlamaCore` contract by passing a `bool` to determine if the strategy should be authorized or unauthorized.

 ## Approvals and Disapprovals